Most Frequently asked Database Interview Questions and answers:

-Ans: Clustered Index alters the table and reorders the way in which the records are stored in the table.
+Answer: Clustered index alters the table and re-order the way in which the records are stored in the table.
 Data retrieval is made faster by using the clustered index.

 A Non-clustered index does alter the records that are stored in the table but creates a completely different object within the table.

 Q #35) What are the disadvantages of a Query?